woof0829/Java_Algorithm/README.md

-## A repositary for java algorithm practice
+## A repositary for java algorithm
+* Until now, Algorithm related to Union-Find has been finished.
+Sorting Algorithm is in updating.